ギャルリー亜出果

 Through this visual paradox, Magritte creates a subtle ripple in the viewer's perception.

-What is presented here is not merely a fantastic image.
+What is presented here is not merely a fantastical image.

 What is an object?